-On this episode, Ed Gibbins is joined by Sun Sachs (CEO and Co-founder) and Walter Staiano (Chief Scientific Officer).
+On this episode, Ed Gibbins is joined by Sun Sachs (CEO and Co-founder) and Dr. Walter Staiano.
 The Rewire team discuss what our Mindset Recovery System involves, its uses, and the science behind the protocols it uses.

 Stay tuned at the end of the podcast for a demo of our Mindset Recovery System featuring guided box breathing and binaural beats specifically designed for relaxation.